 The photographs have been sourced from community members, public libraries and private archives.

 Origins was researched, designed and built by Museums Victoria.

-The Immigration Museum acknowledges the people of the Wurundjeri and Boon Wurrung nations as traditional owners of the land we meet, share work and operate.
-We pay our respects to the Elders, past, present and emerging and all of First Nations people.
+The Immigration Museum acknowledges the people of the Woi Wurrung (Wurundjeri) and Boon Wurrung peoples of the East Kulin Nations as traditional owners of the land where we meet, share work and operate.
+We pay our respects to Elders, past, present and emerging of all First Peoples language groups and communities across Victoria and Australia; and all First Nations people around the world.
 Sovereignty was never ceded and we are mindful of this in everything we do.